Importing Modules

 Importing a Module from Another Package

-Normally, packages define their addresses in the [addresses] section, so you can use the alias instead of the address.
-For example, instead of 0x2::coin module, you would use sui::coin.
-The sui alias is defined in the Sui Framework package.
-Similarly, the std alias is defined in the Standard Library package and can be used to access the standard library modules.
+Normally, packages define their addresses in the [addresses] section.
+You can use aliases instead of full addresses.
+For example, instead of using 0x2::coin to reference the Sui coin module, you can use sui::coin.
+The sui alias is defined in the Sui Framework package's manifest.
+Similarly, the std alias is defined in the Standard Library package and can be used instead of 0x1 to access standard library modules.

-To import a module from another package, you use the use keyword followed by the module path.
-The module path consists of the package address (or alias) and the module name separated by ::.
+To import a module from another package, use the use keyword followed by the module path.
+The module path consists of the package address (or alias) and the module name, separated by ::.

 use std::string; // std = 0x1, string is a module in the standard library